emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 4. By users (all ads of the same user)
 5. By search words.

-Altogether, you would have to prepare 2 ^ 5 = 32 fixed SQL-requests on condition you do not take into account the nestings of tree structures (otherwise 3-d criterion would have to be divided into 3 more criteria, as often the data is stored denormalized).
+Altogether, you would have to prepare 2 ^ 5 = 32 fixed SQL-requests on condition you didn't take into account the nestings of tree structures (otherwise 3-d criterion would have to be divided into 3 more criteria, as often the data is stored denormalized).

 The list of possible combinations of criteria::